dailydevops/healthchecks/src/HealthChecks.MySql/src/NetEvolve.HealthChecks.MySql/README.md

 :heavy_exclamation_mark: The configuration of this package is compatible with the [NetEvolve.HealthChecks.MySql.Connector](https://www.nuget.org/packages/NetEvolve.HealthChecks.MySql.Connector/) package.

 ### Parameters
 - `name`: The name of the health check.
-The name will be used to identify the configuration object.
+The name is used to identify the configuration object.
+It is required and must be unique within the application.
 - `options`: The configuration options for the health check.
 If you don't provide any options, the health check will use the configuration based approach.
 - `tags`: The tags for the health check.
 The tags `mysql` and `database` are always used as default and combined with the user input.
 You can provide additional tags to group or filter the health checks.